3ki5tj/wham/prog/gmx/README.md

 xdouble versions
 =================

-MBAR related programs usually requires high precision than double.
-For this reason, they can be compiled with "-DLDBL" for long double precision.
+WHAM and MBAR programs can be compiled with "-DLDBL" for long double precision.